mourjo/lestrange/readme.md

 # lestrange

 A playground for dark magic with Java class loaders.
 This is a work in progress.
-Currently uses reflection to invoke methods.
+There are two implmentations to call methods on dynamically loaded classes currently:
+- Using reflection to call a method by name on a class file  passed in an multi-part HTTP POST request
+- Using the interface `Callable` and invoking the `call` method on the object created from the class file passed

 This library is an attempt to understand how dynamic class loaders work and how in languages like Clojure, code is evaluated.

 ![Bellatrix](/utils/bella.png)